 If you have bad credit, understanding your credit report helps you to identify the problem areas and work on improving them.
 As the negative items on your report are replaced with positive ones, you’ll notice your credit score begin to increase.

-Three credit bureaus, Equifax, Experian, and TransUnion, are the largest and most trusted in the nation and the majority of lenders use at least one if not all of them to check your credit history.
+Equifax, Experian, and TransUnion, are the largest and most trusted in the nation.
+The majority of lenders use at least one if not all of them to check your credit history.
 While each credit bureau’s report may have subtle differences, the majority of the information on each report is similar.

 These categories include your account summary information, account history, credit inquiries, public records, and consumer statement.
 Let’s take a look at each one so you know how to read the information, and more importantly, how to use it to your benefit.

 Before you begin to understand your credit report, you first have to get a copy of it.
 The quickest and easiest way is to visit AnnualCreditReport.com.
 It’s the only website that is run by the three main credit reporting agencies.